aws-samples/aws-serverless-nextcloud/README.md

 * Audit IAM roles for least privileged permissions
 * Enhanced monitoring for fine granular auto-scaling (RDS and ECS)
+* Redis Cluster Support
+* Use short-term credentials instead of IAM User for S3 access

 ## Datapoints